kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 galera-instance-bootstrap-869c8bd847-7nk7b   1/1     Running   0          47s
 ```

 So we can see our Galera bootstrap node is now up and running.
-Let’s check if it’s working correctly :
+Let’s check if it’s working correctly:

 ```
 MacBook-Pro:operator matt$ kubectl logs galera-instance-bootstrap-869c8bd847-7nk7b